-This workshop provided a space to emotionally and physically process the feelings you have in relation to your experience as a woman, using movement and somatic exercises.
+This workshop provided a space to emotionally and physically process these feelings, using movement and somatic exercises.
 Throughout the session, participants did activities to release fear and anger and to explore boundary setting, consent and desire.
-In addition mindfulness exercises, active listening and some time for discussion were also incorporated.
+Mindfulness exercises, active listening and some time for discussion were also incorporated.

 The session was open to all people who self-identify as a woman and had a suggested donation of £5 - £15 sliding scale.